Amendment NC21: What It Is, Its Real-World Effects on Trans People, and How to Stop It

 “This protects sex-based rights under the Equality Act.” | The Equality Act already allows single-sex services and recognizes that trans people can be excluded where proportionate.
 This law isn’t needed for that. |

-“It’s a privacy-preserving, human-rights-respecting approach.” | NC21 forces mass correction of records to birth sex and only recognises gender with a GRC — violating trans people’s privacy, autonomy, and dignity. |
+“It’s a privacy-preserving, human-rights-respecting approach.” | NC21 forces mass correction of records to birth sex and only permits the recording of acquired gender if a person has a GRC — and even then, it is secondary to sex at birth.
+This violates trans people’s privacy, autonomy, and dignity. |

 “It doesn’t stop organisations collecting gender identity.” | But by legally enforcing sex-at-birth as the official standard, it undermines and overrides gender identity in practice. |